 Yet while hers was a life of profound cultural displacement and loss, she persevered, mentoring young and old, reviving traditional O’odham music and dance and founding the Desert Indian Dancers (a children’s group).
 She taught O’odham cooking and basket weaving and co-authored a book with me about her amazing life, in her own words, transcribed from our many conversations.

-For me, as a non-Indian, Frances’ mentorship helped to shape my way of being in the world, especially when I was in my twenties.
+Frances’ mentorship helped to shape my way of being in the world, especially when I was in my twenties.
 She’d impart wisdom from the O’odham himdag, her people’s traditions handed down by her grandparents.
 When I would compliment her in some way, she’d say things like, “Don’t say that!
 The Indians believe it’s the action that shows, not the words.”

 When she was teaching, whether it was adults or children or Native Americans or Milga’an, one witnessed her unique ability to stand outside of her culture, to reflect, unite, and explain.
 A paragon of humility, Frances used to say that anything – even “those things that crawl on the ground,” can be your teacher.
 From Frances I learned to listen.

-Frances wouldn’t say so because she didn’t want to stand out, but she was a guiding light for many of her people through times of treacherous change and sorrow.
-The role she chose to play wasn’t easy: In a small, face-to-face community, she sometimes met resistance for her wide-ranging activities, particularly when she started to travel around the nation giving basket weaving and cultural presentations.
+Frances wouldn’t say so because she didn’t want to stand out, but she was a guiding light for many of her people through times of turbulent change and sorrow.
+The role she chose to play wasn’t easy: in a small, face-to-face community, she sometimes met resistance for her wide-ranging activities, particularly when she started to travel around the nation giving basket weaving and cultural presentations.
 In her small village, people were not supposed to stand out.
 But she wasn’t doing it for herself, she was doing it for the children.
 So she pioneered on, stronger for the struggle, a woman on a quiet mission.